sruthi-dindu/Digitizing-Consent-Forms/README.md

 Localization and Text Positioning: EasyOCR not only extracts the text from images but also provides information about the position and bounding boxes of the recognized text.
 This feature proves useful when you need to extract structured data or process specific regions within an image.
 Overall, EasyOCR strikes a balance between simplicity and accuracy, making it an attractive choice for developers who require an easy-to-use OCR solution with multilingual support and high-quality results.

-The codebase for this project is located in a private repository due to restrictions.
+The codebase for this project is located in a private repository due to restrictions. only frontend programs are accessible.
 Access to the codebase is restricted to authorized users.